 Secure home cultivation doesn’t have a serious impact on states’ tax receipts.

 Limited home cultivation, like the home brewing of beer and home gardening, is a hobby rather than a serious competitor for regulated sales.
-Colorado’s adult-use cannabis stores sold more than $1.55 billion in cannabis in 2018, and the state brought in more than $266 million in cannabis taxes and fees the same year.
+Colorado’s stores sold more than $1.75 billion in cannabis in 2019, and the state brought in nearly $280 million in cannabis taxes the same year.

 Home cultivation helps displace the illicit market.